LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Blue_Dwarven_Miner.md

 ## Trading

-Miners will not trade with players unless they have +100 alignment with [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
+Miners will not trade with players unless they have +100 alignment with [[blue_mountain_faction|Blue Mountains]].
 Upon trading with then, the player will be bestowed the advancement "**Blue Riches**".

 Blue Mountain Miners sell their mining spoilers from their diggings.
 This includes gemstones, raw ores, powders, coal and glowstone dust.